Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     ```
     {{< hint info >}}
 __INFO__
-You can also refer to commits using the unique 40-character IDs for the changes
+You can also refer to commits using the unique 40-character IDs (aka commit
-shown, e.g., by `git log` or `git show`.
+hashes) for the changes shown, e.g., by `git log` or `git show`.
 ```
-git diff 5c19306cbe5021c51aee993a60ac7a44d8a3f8ca`
+git diff 5c19306cbe5021c51aee993a60ac7a44d8a3f8ca
 ```
 Since typing out random 40-character strings is annoying, Git lets us use just
 the first few characters (typically seven for normal size projects):